 And then my labour’s

 Whilst much of the church has been rebuilt, most of the south wall is original, as is the bell and the door through which you enter.

-A friend of Francis Bacon and Johne Donne, George Herbert’s poetry expressed the metaphysical complications of the spiritual life and was mostly published posthumously in The Temple (1633).
+A friend of Francis Bacon and Johne Donne, Herbert’s poetry expressed the metaphysical complications of the spiritual life and was mostly published posthumously in The Temple (1633).

 In a note written from his death bed, Herbert told Ferrar that he was sending him his writings, which he described as: